Stomach: Blood supply

 The lesser curvature of the human stomach is supplied by the right gastric artery inferiorly and the left gastric artery superiorly, which also supplies the cardiac region.
 The greater curvature is supplied by the right gastroepiploic artery inferiorly and the left gastroepiploic artery superiorly.
-The fundus of the stomach, and also the upper portion of the greater curvature, is supplied by the short gastric arteries, which arise from the splenic artery.
+The fundus of the stomach, and also the upper portion of the greater curvature, is supplied by 5-7 short gastric arteries, which arise from the splenic artery.

+Lymphatic drainage

+The two sets of gastric lymph nodes drain the stomach's tissue fluid into the lymphatic system through the intestinal lymph trunk, to the cisterna chyli.

 Microanatomy

 Wall

-Like the other parts of the gastrointestinal tract, the human stomach walls consist of a mucosa, submucosa, muscularis externa, subserosa and serosa.
+Like the other parts of the gastrointestinal wall, the human stomach wall from inner to outer, consists of a mucosa, submucosa, muscular layer, subserosa and serosa.

-The inner part of the lining of the stomach, the gastric mucosa, consists of an outer layer of column-shaped cells, a lamina propria, and a thin layer of smooth muscle called the muscularis mucosa.
+The inner part of the stomach wall is the gastric mucosa a mucous membrane that forms the lining of the stomach.
+The membrane consists of an outer layer of columnar epithelium, a lamina propria, and a thin layer of smooth muscle called the muscularis mucosa.
 Beneath the mucosa lies the submucosa, consisting of fibrous connective tissue.
 Meissner's plexus is in this layer interior to the oblique muscle layer.

-Outside of the submucosa lies another muscular layer, the muscularis externa.
+Outside of the submucosa lies the muscular layer.
 It consists of three layers of muscular fibres, with fibres lying at angles to each other.
 These are the inner oblique, middle circular, and outer longitudinal layers.
 The presence of the inner oblique layer is distinct from other parts of the gastrointestinal tract, which do not possess this layer.
-Stomach contains the thickest muscularis layer consisting of three layers, thus maximum peristalsis occurs here.
+The stomach contains the thickest muscular layer consisting of three layers, thus maximum peristalsis occurs here.